Craft Beer In Goa

 Other Craft Beer Options

-- You’ll be happy to know that Arbor Brewing Company India have their production brewery almost ready to go.
-Arbor will be canning 3 beers to start of with – The Easy Rider Wheat Ale, Beach Shack IPA and the Smooth Criminal (Lavender & Honey Ale).
+- You’ll be happy to know that Arbor Brewing Company India have their production brewery to go.
+Arbor are canning and kegging 3 beers to start of with – The Easy Rider Wheat Ale, Beach Shack IPA and the Smooth Criminal (Lavender & Honey Ale).
 Their head brewer for Goa, Rob is a delightful chap who has spent quite a lot of time in South East Asia and has a wealth of experience he brings to the table.
+Arbor’s beers are available at several liquor stores in North & South Goa.
+You’ll find their draft beers on tap at a few outlets in Goa and others will carry their cans.

-- Goa Brewing Company will be bottling their line of Craft Beers in Goa sometime soon.
-They promise to have a line up of interesting beers including a few IPAs!
+- Goa Brewing Company are bottling their line of Craft Beers in Goa now.
+They promise to eventually have a line up of interesting beers including a few IPAs!
+At present look for their Craft IPA, Eight Finger Eddie at liquor stores.

 - For Craft Bottles available in the market already, you can choose from Simba, White Owl and Thirsty Beers, as well as commercial brands such as Affligem & Edelweiss, Hoegaarden, Leffe and so on.